Himalayan Yoga Academy

 To release the three locks, start with Mula Bandha, then Uddiyana Bandha and in the end Jalandhara Bandha.

-Take a slow inhalation after bringing the head in upright position.
+Take a slow inhalation after bringing the head into an upright position.
 One round completes here.

 Relax the whole body taking easy breaths.
 Let the eyes remain closed.
 Once the breath comes back to its normal rhythm, you are ready to practice again.